Nonadmitted and Reinsurance Reform Act (NRRA)

 NAIC Quarterly Listing of Alien Insurers – the Quarterly Listing of Alien Insurers has become the authoritative regulatory source for the eligibility of non-U.S. insurers pursuant to the NRRA.
 Maintained by the National Association of Insurance Commissioners (NAIC), the listing provides brokers, exempt commercial purchasers, and insureds with assurance as to the eligibility of non-U.S. insurers with which excess and surplus lines insurance business is being quoted or placed.
 The public Quarterly Listing of Alien Insurers is now available for download on the NAIC website.

-Coalition Letter to SLIMPACT States Supporting Kentucky Allocation Formula – In August 2011, WSIA joined five other industry trade groups in recommending to representatives of the SLIMPACT Commission that they adopt an allocation methodology proposed by the Kentucky Department of Insurance.
+Coalition Letter to SLIMPACT States Supporting Kentucky Allocation Formula – In August 2011, NAPSLO joined five other industry trade groups in recommending to representatives of the SLIMPACT Commission that they adopt an allocation methodology proposed by the Kentucky Department of Insurance.

-Coalition Letter to NIMA States Supporting Kentucky Compromise - In October 2011, WSIA joined nine other industry trade groups in writing representatives of states who were part of the Nonadmitted Insurance Multi-State Agreement to recommend their adoption of the allocation methodology proposed by the Kentucky Department of Insurance ("Kentucky Compromise").
+Coalition Letter to NIMA States Supporting Kentucky Compromise - In October 2011, NAPSLO joined nine other industry trade groups in writing representatives of states who were part of the Nonadmitted Insurance Multi-State Agreement to recommend their adoption of the allocation methodology proposed by the Kentucky Department of Insurance ("Kentucky Compromise").

 Kentucky Allocation Proposal – States agreed to a proposal by the Kentucky Department of Insurance on how to allocate surplus lines premium taxes.